-The Business School has an Advisory Board, comprising high-level outside representatives of business.
-Its current members are:
+The Business School's Advisory Board is comprised of high-level outside representatives of business.

 Zein Abdalla, Former President, PepsiCo

-Zein Abdalla was the President of PepsiCo Inc, a leading global food, snack and beverage company, from 2012 through to his retirement in 2014.
+Zein was the President of PepsiCo Inc, a leading global food, snack and beverage company, from 2012 through to his retirement in 2014.
 Prior to that he served as the CEO of PepsiCo Europe.
-In his 19 years at the company, Zein held a number of senior executive positions across a wide range of diverse businesses and led a number of large-scale acquisitions and transformations for the corporation.

-Prior to joining PepsiCo, Zein held a number of senior management positions with the Mars Group, starting as an engineer and progressing across multiple functions before becoming the General Manager of their Middle East and North Africa business.
-His executive experience with large scale global companies has given him expertise in corporate management, general management, in developed and emerging markets, supply chain, procurement, global brand management, and innovation and global strategy.
+He has also held a number of senior management positions with the Mars Group and his executive experience with large scale global companies has given him expertise in corporate management, general management, in developed and emerging markets, supply chain, procurement, global brand management, and innovation and global strategy.

 Bronwyn Curtis, Chairman, JP Morgan AIT

-From 2008 to 2013, she was Head of Global Research for HSBC.
-Before joining HSBC, Bronwyn was a partner in Arch Financial Products and served as Chief Economist.
-From 1999 to 2006, she was Head of European Broadcast at Bloomberg LP, where she was responsible for production and editorial for its 24-hour business and financial news coverage.
+She was previously Head of Global Research for HSBC, a partner in Arch Financial Products where she also served as Chief Economist and Head of European Broadcast at Bloomberg LP.

 Natasha Foong, co-founder of IncuVest

-Natasha began her career at the Singapore Economic Development Board where she became Head of the Venture Capital Group and Vice President of EDB Investments, which had $4 billion under management.
-She was co-founder of Valuair, Singapore first budget airline, which was acquired by Qantas.
-She also spent several years as a business consultant in various industries including retail, hospitality, healthcare and education.
+Natasha began her career at the Singapore Economic Development Board where she became Head of the Venture Capital Group and Vice President of EDB Investments.
+She was co-founder of Valuair and she also spent several years as a business consultant in various industries including retail, hospitality, healthcare and education.

 Joanne Linder, Owner, SmartPitch

-Joanne started her career at BAE Systems, initially on air-borne systems and then in the military aircraft division.
-She had a largely blue chip career until her MBA, including at Granada and ABN AMRO.
-She set up her first business upon graduating, having specialised in entrepreneurship, and was a pioneer in personalised web content during the dot-com boom.
-She runs a portfolio of investments and business interests of her own and assists others to develop their businesses through their growth stages.
+Joanne started her career at BAE Systems and had a largely blue chip career until her MBA, including at Granada and ABN AMRO.
+She set up her first business when she graduated, having specialised in entrepreneurship, and was a pioneer in personalised web content during the dot-com boom.

 Mary Meaney, Senior Partner, McKinsey

-Mary Meaney leads McKinsey’s Organisation practice in Europe, the Middle East, and Africa; she was previously the Global People Leader and Global Learning Leader for McKinsey’s Organisation practice and led the research on transformational change.
-Mary works with a broad range of clients in all sectors on performance and organisational health issues.
-She primarily advises clients in the consumer-packaged-goods, chemical, and pharmaceutical industries, as well in as the public sector.
+Mary leads McKinsey’s Organisation practice in Europe, the Middle East, and Africa; she was previously the Global People Leader and Global Learning Leader for McKinsey’s Organisation practice and led the research on transformational change.

 Mary is a co-founder of the McKinsey Women’s Initiative, which aims to promote women leaders in business.
 She regularly participates in McKinsey research evaluating the progress of women in leadership in the corporate world, and recommending means of fostering it.